masoudniki/vSphere/README.md

 <img  src="https://i.ibb.co/3BmmbLX/Screenshot-2020-08-27-18-59-48.png" alt="Screenshot-2020-08-27-18-59-48" border="0">
 </p>

-Then simply create an instance from vmWare
+Then simply create an instance from VMware

 ```php
 $vcenter=new \vsphere\vmware("https://yourhost.com/","your user name","and your password",false);
 ```
 ### Host
-First parameter you should pass to the vmWare class make sure that your URL starts with HTTP or ends with HTTPS **/** Otherwise, You get the following error message:
+First parameter you should pass to the VMware class make sure that your URL starts with HTTP or ends with HTTPS **/** Otherwise, You get the following error message:
 > host not found